paulremo/NRPMHandbook/02_NRPMHandbook/methods/handbook/annexII_B.md

 **Model development uncertainties associated with the EEE models**

-The models provided in {numref}`sec_eee_handbook`, are based on the {cite:t}`method-UTE-C80-811`  approach, making use of a combined method with base failure rates derived from statistics (field return from on-ground applications) and scaling factors derived from the Physics of Failure. {numref}`method-table8-8` and {numref}`method-table8-9` summarize the uncertainties associated with these two modelling aspects.
+The models provided in {numref}`sec_eee_handbook`, are based on the {cite:t}`method-UTE-C80-811`  approach, making use of a combined method with base failure rates derived from statistics (field return from on-ground applications) and scaling factors derived from the {term}`Physics of Failure <Physics of failure>`. {numref}`method-table8-8` and {numref}`method-table8-9` summarize the uncertainties associated with these two modelling aspects.

 **Model development uncertainties associated with the Mechanical models**

-Besides providing own models based on Structural Reliability Methods, {numref}`sec_eee_handbook` makes reference also to external data sources such as {cite:t}`method-NPRD-16` and the {cite:t}`method-NSWC-11`, which is based on a combined method using both statistics and Physics of Failure.
+Besides providing own models based on {term}`Structural Reliability Methods <Structural reliability method>`, {numref}`sec_eee_handbook` makes reference also to external data sources such as {cite:t}`method-NPRD-16` and the {cite:t}`method-NSWC-11`, which is based on a combined method using both statistics and {term}`Physics of Failure <Physics of failure>`.
 The limitations of these data sources when used for space applications are discussed more in detail in {numref}`sec_mech_handbook`.
 Here, only a quick overview is given using the common checklist format for the assessment of model development uncertainties from {numref}`method_8_3_1`.

 **Model development uncertainties associated with the models for Miscellaneous items**